Stability of partially locked states in the Kuramoto model through Landau damping with Sobolev regularity: Introduction

-For the study of a large number of oscillators ($N\to\infty$), the mean-field limit can be used.
+For the study of a large number of oscillators ($N\to\infty$), the mean-field limit is used.
 In the mean-field limit the system is described by a measure $f(t,\theta,\omega)\,\dd\theta\dd\omega$ for the distribution of oscillators and the evolution is described by the PDE

 Due to the Lipschitz regular interaction, this limit can be justified in the mean-field limit framework by \textcite{braun-hepp-1977-vlasov-dynamics-and-its-fluctuations, dobrushin-1979-vlasov, neunzert-1984-introduction-nonlinear-boltzmann-vlasov}, see \cite{sakaguchi-1988-cooperative-phenomena-in-coupled-oscillator, strogatz-1991-stability-incoherence-coupled-oscillators, lancellotti-2005-vlasov-limit-nonlinear-coupled-oscillators}.
 In particular, this shows the well-posedness of the PDE \eqref{eq:kuramoto-mean-field-pde}.